 Why Spa Water Has a Green Tint

-Is your hot tub suffering from green spa water?
-You’re definitely not alone.
+If your hot tub suffering from green spa water, you’re definitely not alone.
 Every year we have thousands of people looking for solutions to their green hot tub water.

 Your spa water can be discolored due to several factors, but usually a chemical imbalance is at fault.
 Algae can be a cause of green hot tub water, but that is normally not the reason.

 Let’s look at the other sources and offer a solution for you to fix your green spa water.